 Timings: 9 AM to 5 PM

-Wat Intharawihan or Wat Intharavihan in Bangkok is known for the famous Buddha statue, 32 m high.
+Wat Intharawihan, or Wat Intharavihan in Bangkok, is known for the famous Buddha statue, 32 m high.
 The temple which is situated close to the Chao Phraya River, in the Thanon Wisut Kasat area of Bali, was known as Wat Rai Phrik in the olden times.
-The pious statue is believed to have the power to fulfil the wishes of the visitors who come to seek blessings.
+The pious statue is believed to have the power to fulfill the wishes of the visitors who come to seek blessings.

-Wat Rakang, or the temple of bells, is a lesser-known temple in Bangkok.
-Established in the 18th century, the temple has five giant bells and a seated Buddha in the meditation position in the centre.
-The architecture of the temple is sublime, and the murals inside the ordination hall are gorgeous and noteworthy.
+Wat Rakang, or the Temple of Bells, is a lesser-known temple in Bangkok.
+Established in the 18th century, the temple has five giant bells and a seated Buddha in the meditation position in the center.
+The temple's architecture is sublime, and the murals inside the ordination hall are gorgeous and noteworthy.
 The locals believe that sounding the bells will bring them fame and a good reputation.

 A country's culture is prominently boasted through temples.
 Thailand isn't any different.
 Thailand is much more than its breathtaking bays and beaches.
 There's a lot to learn about the country's rich heritage and culture which can be done once you step inside any of the beautiful and tranquil pilgrimage places here.